philschanely/shiftio/README.md

+# Shift.io

-Welcome to Shiftio a demo shift scheduling app!
-This application is built with Next.js and stubbed data from a Express server.
+Welcome to Shift.io a demo shift scheduling app!
+This application is built with Next.js and stubbed data from an Express server.

 You can view the app locally as follows: